Harness CI concepts

 When a CI pipeline build finishes successfully, the build infrastructure then sends the artifacts to the registry of your choice.

 Here's a an end-to-end demo that shows how to set up a CI pipeline and run a build.
-You can go through a similar workflow yourself in the CI pipeline tutorial or Get started for free with the fastest CI on the planet.
+You can go through a similar workflow yourself in the following tutorials:

 Harness CI features

 Here are some key features of Harness CI.